KhronosGroup/SYCL-CTS/readme.rst

     conformance filter when submitting for conformance.
     --implementation-name is mandatory and must be the name of the tested implementation to be displayed on the conformance report.
+    --host-platform-name is mandatory and must be the host name used to invoke a host platform test.
+    This will be used for the CMake variable ${host_platform_name}.
+    --host-device-name is mandatory and must be the host name used to invoke a host device test.
+    This will be used for the CMake variable ${host_device_name}.
+    --opencl-platform-name is mandatory and must be the name of the OpenCL platform tested on.
+    This will be used for the CMake variable ${opencl_platform_name}.
+    --opencl-device-name is mandatory and must be the name of the OpenCL device tested on.
+    This will be used for the CMake variable ${opencl_device_name}.

     The script will produce an xml conformance report detailing the tested implementation, host system, host device, opencl device, build configuration